SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 is a wonderful form of entertainment, but if the bubble is shattered it's kinda' depressing, which defeats the purpose.))

-Interestingly, although I am not close friends with Warren Mosler, I think he has a moral component to his work over the decades on what became MMT.
+Interestingly, although I am not close friends with Warren Mosler, only a friendly acquaintance, I think he has a moral component to his work over the decades on what became MMT.
 He has always said he talks to anyone in power or schools or the general public who is listening, out of a sense of public duty and moral obligation.
 Few other